-If an allegation is made against a supply teacher, agency worker or contractor, the Principal will liaise closely with the agency involved.
-The Principal will ensure that any allegations are dealt with following the school's procedures and in liaison with the LADO.
+If an allegation is made against a supply teacher, agency worker or contractor, the principal will liaise closely with the agency involved.
+The principal will ensure that any allegations are dealt with following the school's procedures and in liaison with the LADO.

-If an allegation is made against a governor, the Principal will follow local authority arrangements for managing allegations, liaising with the LADO.
+If an allegation is made against a trustee or local advisor, the principal will follow local authority arrangements for managing allegations, liaising with the LADO.